Spelling Tip 4 Speaking vs Spelling

 match, batch watch

-So my spelling tip number 4 is: don't fret over your accent and think its at fault for you not spelling well.
+So my spelling tip number 4 is: don't fret over your accent and think it's at fault for your spelling.
 It is only through visual familiarity with language, and the visual sequences of letters that you can learn about the probable spelling of words.

 For a more in-depth look at letter patterns and their sounds check out my Spelling Rules, Patterns and Strategies Masterclass Click here for more info on this course